TDG-Platform/docs/ENVI_ImageBandDifference.md

 gbdx = Interface()

 # Insert correct path to image in S3 location.
-# Images must have an intersection, otherwise the task will fail.
+# Note: Images must have the same dimensions, have a single band, and from the same sensor.
+#   See Advanced script for example of end to end example.
 data1 = 's3://gbd-customer-data/CustomerAccount#/PathToImage1/'
 data2 = 's3://gbd-customer-data/CustomerAccount#/PathToImage2/'